THIS HAPPENED is an ongoing series where readers share firsthand experiences living with an ostomy.

 First, I make a promise with them that they won't tell anybody else.
 I don't want my friends telling their friends, especially if those kids don't really know enough about IBD or ostomies to understand.
 Then, I explain the surgery in a way that young kids understand.
 For example, instead of saying "my colon was inflamed," I will say something like, "my large intestine was swollen."
 Both mean basically the same thing, just different wording.

 It's good to add some humor to your conversation so your friends know that having an ostomy is not all serious.
 The noises stomas make can be funny, so if your conversation gets awkward, sometimes the best thing is laughter.
 Humor helps me talk about my illness and cope with it.
 Your sense of humor also helps bring back some joy into your life.

 My life with an ostomy and Crohn’s disease has changed me in ways I could not have imagined.
 I’ve learned more about my disease and how to handle it.
 I also feel more confident with things that I used to be afraid of (like needles).
-Having an ostomy might be weird at first, but then it becomes second nature.
-It can be the most horrible thing in the world OR it can be the most awesomest, coolest thing ever… it’s all about how you think.
-I personally like the second option, even though ostomy life has its challenges.
-I get frustrated having leaks or checking my bag a lot before going swimming, but that’s ok.
+Having an ostomy might be weird at first, but it eventually becomes second nature.
+It can be the most horrible thing in the world OR it can be the most awesomest, coolest thing ever… that's up to you.
 I hope this helps kids with an ostomy feel like they’re not alone and that there are other young ostomates going through similar things.